gagradebnath/promptlab/README.md

 - Create and manage prompt templates with versioning
 - Build and maintain evaluation datasets
 - Run experiments with different models and prompts
-- Evaluate model performance using built-in and custom metrics
+- Evaluate model and prompt performance using built-in and custom metrics
 - Compare experiment results side-by-side
 - Deploy optimized prompts to production